kevinw/gitviz/README.md

 Why?
 ----

-gitviz might useful as a teaching tool for git.
+gitviz might be useful as a teaching tool for git.

 It draws graphviz graphs on &lt;canvas&gt; elements, and updates them as you modify the target git repository on the fly.